MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/scalar-data-types/string.md

 // Simple string notation
 print s1 = 'some string', s2 = "some other string"

-// Strings that include single or double-quotes can be defined as follows print s1 = 'string with " (double quotes)',
+// Strings that include single or double quotes can be defined as follows print s1 = 'string with " (double quotes)',
           s2 = "string with ' (single quotes)"